Lead's Urban Legacy

-TEDX (The Endocrine Disruption Exchange, Inc.) is the only organization that focuses primarily on the human health and environmental problems caused by low-dose and/or ambient exposure to chemicals that interfere with development and function, called endocrine disruptors.
-Since antiquity, humans have known that some chemical substances in the environment can cause adverse health effects.
-For example, the Romans knew that sentencing prisoners to work in lead mines was a death sentence due to the toxicity of elemental lead.
+TEDX (The Endocrine Disruption Exchange, Inc.) is the an organization that focuses primarily on the human health and environmental problems caused by low-dose and/or ambient exposure to chemicals that interfere with development and function, called endocrine disruptors.

 Environmental Health Science Education

-The National Institute of Environmental Health Sciences (NIEHS), located in Research Triangle Park, North Carolina, is one of 27 research institutes and centers that comprise the National Institutes of Health (NIH) , U.S. Department of Health and Human Services (DHHS) .
+The National Institute of Environmental Health Sciences (NIEHS), is one of 27 research institutes and centers that comprise the National Institutes of Health (NIH) , U.S. Department of Health and Human Services (DHHS).
 The mission of the NIEHS is to reduce the burden of human illness and disability by understanding how the environment influences the development and progression of human disease.

 CDC’s DES Update Campaign

 Diethylstilbestrol (DES) is a drug once prescribed during pregnancy to prevent miscarriages or premature deliveries.
-In the U.S. an estimated 5 to 10 million persons were exposed to DES from 1938 to 1971, including pregnant women prescribed DES and their children.
+In the U.S. an estimated 10 million people were exposed to DES from 1938 to 1971, including pregnant women prescribed DES and their children.
 In 1971, the Food and Drug Administration (FDA) advised physicians to stop prescribing DES because it was linked to a rare vaginal cancer.
-After more than 30 years of research, there are confirmed health risks associated with DES exposure.
-However, not all exposed individuals will experience DES-related health problems.
-Whether you know for sure or suspect you were exposed to DES, you can use CDC's DES Update to learn more about DES exposure and what you can do about it.

 EPA’s Endocrine Disruptors Research

 Evidence suggests that environmental exposure to EDCs may cause adverse health effects in human and wildlife populations.
 Considerable uncertainty exists regarding the relationship(s) between adverse health outcomes and exposure to environmental contaminants.
-In 1996, through the enactment of the Food Quality Protection Act (FQPA), the U.S. Congress directed EPA to screen pesticides for estrogenic activity in humans using validated studies or other scientifically relevant information and gave the Agency discretionary authority to screen for other endocrine effects as well.
-The Safe Drinking Water Act Amendments (SWDA) of 1996, authorized EPA to screen drinking water contaminants for similar activities.
-ORD strives to improve our knowledge and understanding of endocrine disruptors in the environment so that we can improve our methods of assessment and risk management.
 ORD’s Endocrine Disruptor Research Program conducts both basic and applied research to develop the fundamental scientific principles used by the EPA program and regional offices in making risk assessment decisions.